Current Education Minors

 - Students who have completed EDUC 411: Sociopolitical and Raciolinguistic Contexts of Language, can waive EDUC 655 Social Foundations of Language Education in the MAT TESOL progressive degree program.

 - Students who have completed EDUC 412: Linguistically and Culturally Sustaining Teaching as an undergraduate, can waive EDUC 639 Approaches and Strategies of Language Teaching in the MAT TESOL progressive degree program.

 - Dynamics of Early Childhood Minor

 - Students in this minor may pursue either Progressive Degree Program pathway

-- Students applying to a progressive degree program without prior coursework in a USC Rossier minor in Education and Society or TESOL are still able to complete the progressive degree, but will need to complete all required coursework for the respective master’s degree.
+- Students applying to a progressive degree program without prior coursework in a USC Rossier minor in Education and Society or Multilingualism and Multiculturalism are still able to complete the progressive degree, but will need to complete all required coursework for the respective master’s degree.
 Students must be able to start master’s program coursework prior to completing undergraduate degree for the program to be considered progressive.